Parque del Este: Humboldt Planetarium

-Humboldt Planetarium started construction on 15 January 1959 under the direction of designer the Venezuelan architect Carlos Ginand Sandoz (1917–1963) his inauguration took place on July 24, 1961, its facilities include a 20-meter dome and a Zeiss planetarium projector.
+The Humboldt Planetarium construction begun on 15 January 1959 under the direction of the designer, Venezuelan architect Carlos Guinand Sandoz (1917–1963) and its inauguration took place on July 24, 1961.
+Its facilities include a 20-meter dome and a Zeiss planetarium projector.

-Its mission is to establish the knowledge in astronomy and related sciences, and to make them available for all public.
+Its mission is to establish and promote knowledge in astronomy and related sciences, and to make them available for all public.
 The planetarium wants to promote formal education in all scientific levels.

 Zoo

-El Parque del Este has a zoo with a wide variety of animals including jaguars, monkeys, squirrels, capybaras, which in Venezuela are known as "chigüire", ocelots, sloths, opossums, many kinds of birds: Caricare, many types of parrot, yellow-shouldered parrot, Tinamou, white heron, kind egret, blue heron, gonzalito, blue and yellow macaw, scarlet macaw, green macaw, North Guacharaca, barn owls, helmeted curassow, king zamuro (vulture), red-billed toucan and reptiles including crocodiles and anacondas.
+The Parque del Este has a zoo with a wide variety of animals, including jaguars, monkeys, squirrels, capybaras, which in Venezuela are known as "chigüire", ocelots, sloths, opossums, many kinds of birds: Caricare hawks, parrots, yellow-shouldered parrot, Tinamou, white heron, kind egret, blue heron, yellow orioles known as gonzalito, blue and yellow macaw, scarlet macaw, green macaw, North Guacharaca, barn owls, helmeted curassow, king vulture, red-billed toucan and reptiles including crocodiles and anacondas.

 Caravel of Christopher Columbus

-For many years one of the attractions of the Parque del Este was the caravel of Columbus, a replica of the ship known as the Nao Santa Maria was built in the city of Barcelona, Spain, and was purchased by the Corporacion Venezolana Development and brought to the country in 1967.
-The Chi, children's Foundation donated it to the Parque del Este on 12 October 1971; inside there were allegorical figures of Columbus and the crew that accompanied him on his travels, as well as weapons, shields, flags, clothing, tools, navigational devices and more.
+For many years one of the attractions of the Parque del Este was a replica of the caravel of Columbus, known as the Nao Santa Maria was built in the city of Barcelona, Spain, purchased by the Venezuelan Development Corporation and brought to the country in 1967.
+The Chi, children's Foundation donated it to the Parque del Este on the 12th of October 1971; inside there were allegorical figures of Columbus and the crew that accompanied him on his travels, as well as weapons, shields, flags, clothing, tools, navigational devices and more.

 Corvette Leander

-The Nao Santa Maria operated until 2008 when by decree of the National Executive President Hugo Chávez was dismantled to make way for a replica of the cruiser Leander and a museum in honor of Francisco de Miranda project which has brought itself a legal dispute.
+The Nao Santa Maria display continued until 2008 when, by decree of the President Hugo Chávez, it was dismantled to be substituted by a replica of the corvette Leander and a museum to honor Francisco de Miranda, a project which brought about a legal dispute.

-Considerations aside, the Nao Santa Maria suffered damage caused by years of government neglect, so the replication status at the time of decommissioning was serious.
-One of the reasons which led to their change by the corvette was the need to implement the rehabilitation plan of the park that had been created to receive about 6,000 people a month, but already was welcoming about 270,000, with consequent damage as a result.
+Considerations aside, the Nao Santa Maria suffered deterioration caused by years of neglect, so the replication status at the time of decommissioning was serious.
+One of the reasons which led to the substitution by the corvette was the need to implement a rehabilitation plan of the park originally designed to receive about 6,000 people a month, but already welcoming about 270,000, with consequent deterioration as a result.